 Who will the shelters serve?

-Social-distancing shelter for people without new symptoms:
+Physical-distancing shelter for people without new symptoms:

 The majority of the beds that are opening, including all of the beds at the Oregon Convention Center and Charles Jordan Convention Center, will serve adults who are already accessing shelter services and who are not showing respiratory symptoms and who have not tested positive for COVID-19.
-We have been thinking of these spaces as “social-distancing shelters” that will allow us to provide sufficient spacing for guests in compliance with Public Health guidance.
+We have been thinking of these spaces as “physical-distancing shelters” that will allow us to provide sufficient spacing for guests in compliance with Public Health guidance.

 Staff and guests are required to follow distancing and hygiene guidelines.
 Sites will also be cleaned/sanitized regularly.
 Guests must be referred in by shelter providers and will be screened for symptoms before they can enter.
 If guests begin showing symptoms, they will be assessed for transfer to a motel.